 To put that into perpective, that's five stories of the white stuff

-"Today we went over the meter stick at 5 meters … it’s buried,” said Mike Talstra, ski school director.
+"Today we went over the meter stick at 5 meters … it’s buried,” said Mike Talstra.
 "Last year we received 190 centimetres in 24 hours and this season we received 300 cms (just short of 10 feet) in a week.
 In conditions like this it's like you don’t even need edges on your board or skis, it's so powdery.
 We get, maybe, two days of ice here, ever.”

 There have been reports where it’s started to snow and it hasn’t stopped, to the point where people get snowed in up at the lodge.
 Luckily, there is Sneaky Pete’s to keep everyone occupied and it’s one of the local’s best kept secrets.
 Galloway’s is the on-mountain bar featuring a very interesting and delicious signature drink that combines a generous blend of Kahlua, Rye and milk over ice in an oversized mug from a free pouring bartender.

-The resort works with a number of hotels and lodges in Terrace to provide special packages that include both lift tickets and accommodations.
-To find out more about Shames Mountain Resort, visit www.shamesmountain.com
+The mountain works with a number of hotels and lodges in Terrace to provide special packages that include both lift tickets and accommodations.
+To find out more about Shames Mountain, visit http://www.mymountaincoop.ca/

 To find out more on Terrace itself, it’s lively nightlife, excellent dining options, alternate activities and it’s many amenities, visitwww.kermodeitourism.ca